Mission of Burma: Legacy

-Many bands and musicians have cited Burma as an inspiration, including Pearl Jam, Foo Fighters, Superchunk, Jawbox, The Grifters, The Replacements, Thurston Moore, Drive Like Jehu, Throwing Muses, Yo La Tengo, Pixies, Hüsker Dü, Guided by Voices, Big Black, Fugazi and Unwound.
+Numerous bands and artists have cited Burma as an influence, including Foo Fighters, the Replacements, Thurston Moore, Hüsker Dü bassist Greg Norton, Buffalo Tom, Drive Like Jehu, Unwound, Metz, and the Dirtbombs.

 Artists such as Grand Theft Audio, Scott Sorry, Catherine Wheel, Graham Coxon, Pegboy, Moby and Down by Law have all covered Conley's "That's When I Reach for My Revolver,” while both R.E.M. and Miracle Legion have performed cover versions of Mission of Burma’s first single, "Academy Fight Song"—the former on both their Green tour and a 1989 fan club single, and the latter on their debut album, Surprise Surprise Surprise.

 The indie rock band Versus also took their name from the Mission of Burma album Vs.

 In 2009 the Boston City Council declared October 4th to be "Mission of Burma Day" in honor of the band's work in a ceremony held across the river in Cambridge at MIT.